 Distance Education (DE) means ONLINE EDUCATION.
 Distance Education (DE) at Glendale Community College offers online courses are equivalent to a classroom-based course.
 Courses are taught by the same qualified instructors and follow the same curriculum and standards as the classroom-based course.
 Distance Education courses provide flexibility in scheduling and are especially helpful to self-directed learners.
 It is recommended that students be comfortable with computers, particularly the internet, before taking an online or hybrid course.

 Attention all students!
-Read GCC's new distance education procedures (green side menu)!!
+Read GCC's new distance education procedures under STUDENT CENTER (green side menu)!!

 Glendale Community College offers online classes in three formats:

 - Online classes in which students complete their coursework via the internet (though some online classes require that students travel to campus for a class orientation and/or exams).

 - Hybrid classes in which some class hours each week are completed by students via the internet while others take place in a classroom setting.

 - Web-enhanced classes are traditional courses but use of the internet to enhance communication, out-of-class assignments, and learning resources.

 What technology is used at GCC?